 3. Chamomile and Herbal Tea Soaks

 Chamomile has cooling agents, which can help soothe and cool irritated skin, and reduce inflammation.
 To use this solution, fill up your tub with warm water, take several herbal tea bags, and steep them into it for several minutes.
-Take the bags, and soak your dog in the water.
+Take the bags, and soak your canine in the water.

 Oatmeal is an active ingredient that soothes dry, itchy skin, and fights irritation.
 How to use: grind plain oatmeal and sprinkle the powder into a warm bath.
-Then, let your dog soak in the tub for ten to fifteen minutes.
+Then, let your canine soak in the tub for ten to fifteen minutes.

 5. Plain, Sugar-Free Yogurt

 - Once you find the dog shampoo that you like, read the direction on the shampoo first.
+It’s a good idea at first to test the shampoo on a small patch of skin just to make sure your dog is alright.

 - Rinse your dog entirely following the directions on the shampoo.
 Pat dry your dog with a clean towel, be careful not to rub the affected skin.
 Then air-dry your dog using a blow dryer on a cool setting.